trkselim/repository.thenewdiamond/script.diamondinfo/README.md

 These list items will then be available to the plugin and the UI so you can browse trakt/imdb lists (however only shows/movies will be returned)

-If this addon is pulled up though addons>programs > Diamond Info it will be displayed in the typical kodi directory script listings view. and if pulled up though Addons > Video addons > Diamond Info it will be in the Diamond Info fancy browser view
+If this addon is pulled up though addons>Video Addons > Diamond Info it will be displayed in the typical kodi directory script listings view.
+And if pulled up though Addons > Program addons > Diamond Info it will be in the Diamond Info fancy UI view

 *Special Netflix theme with auto-trailer playback can be enabled in settings ! warning this is heavy and not recommended for low power devices like firesticks or mii box *

 WARNING !!!!!!!!!!!!!!!!!!!
 READ BELOW

 Because Diamond Info *replaces* OpenInfo Script, this maintains compatibility with any existing implementations in skins or other add-ons. **If you have have auto-updates turned on and this repository installed**, Diamond Info Script **will be updated** to Diamond Info, including the downloading of any applicable dependencies.
 If you **DO NOT** want Diamond Info, either disable updates for Diamond Info Script from its add-on information screen, or disable auto-updates from: